Microsoft Learn + UserTesting

 Microsoft Learn achieved

-Microsoft’s Global Skilling Initiative will bring more digital skills to 25 million people worldwide by the end of the year.
-According to Microsoft’s calculations, global unemployment in 2020 may reach a quarter of a billion people.
-To help combat this issue, Microsoft offers free access to learning paths and comprehensive resources to help people develop the skills needed for in-demand jobs.
+Microsoft’s Global Skilling Initiative brings digital skills to more than 25 million people worldwide.
+Microsoft offers free access to learning paths and comprehensive resources to help people develop the skills needed for in-demand jobs.

-But Microsoft needed to know how to better structure its content to surface what someone needed.
-Microsoft’s Content and Learning team had a goal to develop a unified experience strategy and build better customer outcomes.
+But Microsoft needed to know how to better structure its online content to surface what learners and employers needed.
+Microsoft’s Content and Learning team had a goal to develop a unified experience strategy and build better outcomes for customers and users.

-As Rachel Price, Senior Information Architect at Microsoft, put it, “If we could understand what some of the mechanisms are that people have in their mental models for how they might connect things together—whether it's by skill, by task, by job title—we can start building that into the user experience so we can dynamically put content together in the right ways.
-In ways that are meaningful for the people we're trying to help."
+As Rachel Price, Senior Information Architect at Microsoft, put it, “If we understand people's mental models for how they connect things together—whether by skill, by task, by job title—we can address those models in the user experiences we build.
+UserTesting allows us to uncover these human insights faster and more efficiently, which empowers us to dynamically put content together in ways that are meaningful for the people we're trying to help."

-To do this, they needed a better understanding of who their customers are, what challenges they face, and what they need from Microsoft.
 “We help millions and millions and millions of people all over the world,” Price said.
 “If we wanted to try to segment them by demographics, we would never finish.
 There would just be so many little chunks.
-So behavioral archetypes are a way for us to step back and look at bigger, more meaningful, buckets that we can actually use to make decisions about how we structure the experience and how we string the experience together.”
+We needed a better way to build behavioral archetypes so we could explore more meaningful problems that we could solve well.”

 With stakeholder support across the org, Horyun Song, UX Researcher at Microsoft, conducted qualitative research to develop a baseline understanding of customers from a behavioral perspective.